brainstormforce/wp-spectra/readme.txt

 * Improvement: Global - Added Advanced options in Gradient Component.
 * Fix: Container - Heading tags were not inheriting color from theme or container.
 * Fix: Image - width and height tag does not appear when image uploaded.
+* Fix: Image Gallery - Replaced the Null Array FocusList with an Optimized Object.
 * Fix: Spacing Control - Removed the capability to set negative values for width & radius settings.
 * Fix: Typography Control - Removed the capability to set negative values for line-height & font size settings.
 * Fix: Post Carousel - TwentyTwentyone theme hover style override for arrow and dot.